 Final Architecture Overview

-- Main Server: WireGuard server and central management node
+- Main Server: Acts as the WireGuard server and central management node for the homelab.

-- Raspberry Pi 1 & 2: WireGuard clients and service hosts
+- Raspberry Pi 1 & 2: WireGuard clients that also serve as hosts for internal services.

 - VPN Subnet: